skarmach/getdata-005-courseproject/README.md

----
-output: html_document
----
 This repository contains R code and data files submission for getdata-005 Course project.
+The original dataset is not included in this repository.
+It is available from [this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Here is the list and description of files include with this dataset:

 ###README.md
 It is the document that you are reading now.